exot/daniel.kxpq.de/src/pages/pensieve/pragmatic-power.md

 ninties, and gains more and more attraction today, with a vast number of dialects around (Common Lisp, Scheme, Clojure, Arc, ...)

-[^1]: Yes, this is a provocation, which is a pure exaggeration.
+[^1]: Yes, this is a provocation, as it is a pure exaggeration.
 However, it contains some truth.

 Note that programming languages designed by single persons may become programming languages designed by (quite large) groups of persons, and even commitees.
 This happened to Java, Perl, Python and